Hearing Loss and Brain Health: How Hearing Affects Cognitive Functions

 Hearing loss is more than just missing sounds; it's a journey that influences how our brains operate.
-Less auditory stimulation triggers these neurobiological changes, potentially affecting cognitive functions.
-The brain's ability to process sound is intertwined with its overall operation.
+Reduced auditory stimulation triggers neurobiological changes, potentially affecting cognitive functions.
+The brain's ability to process sound is intertwined with its overall function.
 It's about how our brains adapt.
 Two fascinating processes, Cross-Modal Plasticity and Cortical Resource Allocation, play key roles in this adaptation.

 Understanding Gradual Hearing Loss